geeksforsocialchange/gfsc-v2/_posts/2017-03-16-tech-culture-failing-communities.md

 Manchester (where I’m writing this) has a long and proud history of labour and human rights progress; I want to explore what this means from a technology culture perspective.
 I’m developing a manifesto to get back to this kinder, community-oriented tech culture I remember from my twenties.
 I’m calling it a Community Technology Partnership, or CTP.
 Starting to write about this, I’ve discovered that the rabbit hole is a lot deeper than I thought.
 As a result, I’m going to syndicate the development process so I can get feedback and generate discussion along the way.
 This is the first part.
 Following this will be more on the methodological principles, the overall aims and objectives, and information about two pilots I’m working on to develop the concept.

+{% include smallsignup.html custom="Enjoying this so far?
+Get more like this into your inbox by joining our mailing list." %}

 What follows is a list of overall values for a CTP manifesto.
 It was pointed out to me an event on [post-fact politics](http://www.postfactpolitics.com/) the other weekend that the former concepts are all human; the latter ones all inhuman or robotic and part of that Californian ideology that I critiqued at the start of this article.
 So maybe it really does all start on this basic, structural level.

 ## Complete > Perfect